tpolvinen/tpolvinen.github.io/_posts/blog/2017-06-20-I-Hate-Word.md

 --bibliography /Users/chris/Dropbox/writing/library.bib \
 --csl=/Users/chris/Dropbox/writing/chicago.csl -o revelation.docx
 ```
-↑ Which is (from Chris Krycho's blog) to be used as a reference how to apply a bibliography file in .bib format (in my case, BetterBiBLaTeX exported from Zotero).
+↑ Which is (from [Chris Krycho's blog post](http://www.chriskrycho.com/2015/academic-markdown-and-citations.html)) to be used as a reference how to apply a bibliography file in .bib format (in my case, BetterBiBLaTeX exported from Zotero).

 ```
 pandoc source/textSource.md --smart --standalone --bibliography=bib/bibliography.bib --csl=style/harvard1.csl -o output/tPolvinenOutput.docx